Different Roads to Learning

 10) How do you communicate with me?
 My child can’t tell me about his day.
 So I need his therapists to do so.
 What are you doing to tell me about his day?
 What he ate?
 Did he name?
 Diaper changes?
 Injuries?
 The more communication, the better!

-This list isn’t comprehensive.
+This list for ABA facilities isn’t comprehensive.
 It won’t work for every facility.
 However, these are the questions I have found most parents want the answers to in order to find the best facility for their kids.
 And to feel they aren’t sending their children to an “abusive” environment.

 About the Author: